The Witches (1990 film): Plot

-Luke hides inside the ballroom and spies on the witches' meeting.
-The Grand High Witch unveils her latest creation: a magic potion to turn all the world's children into mice, which will be used in confectionery products in sweet shops and candy stores to be purchased using money provided by the Grand High Witch.
-Bruno, who was given the potion earlier, is brought into the room, turns into a mouse, and flees.
-Luke is discovered and, after a chase, runs to Helga in their room but finds her in a diabetes-induced dizzy spell.
-The Grand High Witch captures Luke and takes him back to the ballroom, where he is forced to drink the potion and turned into a mouse before escaping.
+As Luke hides and spies on the witches' meeting, the Grand High Witch unveils her latest creation – a magic potion to transform all the world's children into mice, which will be used in products at confectionery stores to be purchased using money she provides.
+Bruno, who was given the potion earlier, is lured into the room, transforms into a mouse and flees.
+Luke is discovered and, after a chase, runs to Helga in their room but finds her in a diabetes-induced state.
+He is then captured by the witches as they force-feed him the potion, transforming into a mouse before he escapes.
 He finds Bruno and reunites with Helga, who has since recovered.
-Luke, now a mouse, devises a plan to defeat the witches by sneaking into the Grand High Witch's room to steal a bottle of the potion, and leaking it into the cress soup for the special RSPCC party.
-Luke and Helga try to get Bruno to his parents, but they do not believe the story and are frightened by the mouse.
+Luke, now a mouse, devises a plan to defeat the witches by sneaking into the Grand High Witch's room to steal a bottle of the potion and putting it into the cress soup for an upcoming banquet.
+The Eveshims try to get Bruno to his parents, but they do not believe them and are frightened by his condition.

-Luke narrowly manages to obtain the formula and sneaks into the kitchen where he drops it into the cress soup.
-As the witches enter the banquet, Miss Susan Irvine, the Grand High Witch's long-suffering and mistreated assistant, quits upon being banned from the celebration.
-At dinner, Mr. Jenkins orders the soup, though Helga stops him from consuming it.
-The Jenkinses finally realize what the witches did to Bruno when he speaks up.
-The formula turns all the witches into mice, and the staff and hotel guests join in killing them, unknowingly ridding England of its witches except Miss Irvine, who shows up later completely shocked at the sight.
+Luke narrowly manages to obtain the formula and sneaks into the kitchen where he puts it into the soup.
+As the witches attend the banquet, Susan Irvine, the Grand High Witch's much-abused assistant, quits upon being banned from the celebration.
+At dinner, Bruno's father orders the soup, though Helga stops him from consuming it as Mr and Mrs Jenkins finally realise what the witches did to their son when he speaks up.
+The formula then turns all the witches into mice and the hotel's staff and guests join in exterminating them, unknowingly ridding England of its witches except Irvine, who shows up later completely shocked at the sight.

-Helga traps the Grand High Witch under a water jug and leaves Mr. Stringer to kill her with a meat cleaver.
-She then returns Bruno to his bewildered parents.
-Luke and Helga return home to where the Grand High Witch's trunk full of money and an address book of all witches in the United States is delivered, allowing them to plan an operation to wipe out all the witches in the US.
-That night, Miss Irvine, now a reformed good witch, drives to Luke and Helga's house and returns Luke to human form, as well as his pet mice and glasses.
-She leaves to pay Bruno a visit, as Luke and Helga wave goodbye.
+Helga traps the Grand High Witch under a water jug and leaves Stringer to dispatch her with a cleaver before returning Bruno to his bewildered parents.
+The Eveshims return home and receive a delivery of the Grand High Witch's trunk full of money and an address book of all witches in the United States, allowing them to plan their move against these witches.

+That night, a now-reformed Irvine visits the Eveshims' house and returns Luke to his human form, as well as his returning his pet mice and glasses, before leaving to do the same with Bruno as the Eveshims bid her farewell.